spatie/docs.spatie.be-old/resources/views/laravel-backup/v5/installation-and-setup.md

 	],
 ```

-Mongodb often requires authentication on production servers and the standard uses an Authentication Database, normally `admin`, this is often set in the options of the mongodb connection in the `database.php` file in Laravel. **You Need to add an option to the `dump` config key to let db-dumper know the database**.
+Mongodb often requires authentication on production servers.
+By defeault it uses an authentication database.
+You can add the name of the admin database as an option to the `dump` config key in the connection definition.

-An Example of such a config in part is this for MongoDB:
 ```php
 //config/database.php
 'connections' => [